lucky-vers/Cryptonite-Taskphase/Phase 2/05 Cryptography.md

 CR=RS=BAAB@CBA@C
 ```

 The only decoding with real words seems to be `et_tu?_07d5c0892c1438d2b32600e83dc2b0e5`.
-We check it by wrapping it with `picoCTF{}`, and its correct.
+We check it by wrapping it with `picoCTF{}`, and it turns out to be correct.

 # miniRSA